azhar1038/UPI-Plugin-Flutter/README.md

 For a complete example of how to use this plugin, look at the **Example** tab or in the [Github repository](https://github.com/mdazharuddin1011999/UPI-Plugin-Flutter/blob/master/example/lib/main.dart).

+# IMPORTANT!
+Some apps like Google Pay, PhonePe, Paytm are currently unable to process the transaction and showing "Maximum limit exceeded" or "Risk threshold exceeded" errors.
+Reason for this is not clear yet.

 ## Help required
 If you can help to extend this for iOS, feel free to check [this issue](https://github.com/mdazharuddin1011999/UPI-Plugin-Flutter/issues/20).
 If you can help to verify the compatibility of different UPI apps, feel free to check [this issue](https://github.com/mdazharuddin1011999/UPI-Plugin-Flutter/issues/23).